nixworks/public/news/2005/06/11/README.md

 ##### Ethiopia
 ### [ In Ethiopia, opposition says that the leaders of Coalition for Unity and Democracy, Hailu Shawel and senior official Lidetu Ayalew, are under house arrest and demand their release. ](/news/2005/06/11/in-ethiopia-opposition-says-that-the-leaders-of-coalition-for-unity-and-democracy-hailu-shawel-and-senior-official-lidetu-ayalew-are-und.md)
-_Context: Hailu Shawel, house arrest, Ethiopia, Coalition for Unity and Democracy, Lidetu Ayalew_
+_Context: Hailu Shawel, house arrest, Coalition for Unity and Democracy, Lidetu Ayalew, Ethiopia_

 ##### Portugal
 ### [ In Portugal, former prime minister Vasco Gonalves, one of the figures of the Carnation Revolution, dies ](/news/2005/06/11/in-portugal-former-prime-minister-vasco-goncalves-one-of-the-figures-of-the-carnation-revolution-dies.md)